WAIHONGGR/testing/frontend/src/components/profile/README.md

 1. **Modularity**: Each component has a single responsibility
 2. **Maintainability**: Easy to update specific functionality without affecting others
 3. **Reusability**: Components can be reused in other parts of the application
-4. **Role-based Logic**: Clear separation between student and instructor functionality
+4. **Student-focused**: Clean, focused functionality for student users only
 5. **Cleaner Code**: Main Profile.jsx is now much more readable and focused
 6. **Easier Testing**: Individual components can be tested in isolation
 7. **Better Organization**: Related functionality is grouped together